 You might also want to regulate overtime hours during months with extra payroll.
 Overtime costs you time and a half your employee’s wages for every overtime hour worked.
 These costs could add up, making it impossible to meet your payroll expense needs.
 Set rules for working overtime, and don’t schedule an employee more than forty hours of work per week.

 Need an easy way to figure out your cash flow?
 Patriot’s online small business accounting software lets you record your transactions in a few simple steps.
-We offer free, U.S.-based support.
+We offer free, USA-based support.
 Try it for free today.